How many applications does St. John’s Law receive each year?

 Does St. John’s Law grant interviews?

 The traditional admissions process does not always fully measure certain intangible qualities that often determine success in law school and legal practice.
-To address this deficiency we offer all applicants the option to complete a video interview.
+To address this deficiency we offer all applicants the option to complete a video interview after their application is received.
 This process allows you to record your responses to three questions which will be viewed later by the admissions committee during the review of your application.
 This video interview will complement the Law School's holistic approach to the application review process.

 How do I contact the Office of Admissions?